Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Quantum Neural ODE

-During training, the model is given simulated quantum trajectories that have been generated using randomly sampled system parameters and initial states.
-The model input for each trajectory includes the initial system state, the initial dissipation parameters, and the measurement record based on the system evolution.
+During training, the model is given simulated quantum trajectories that have been generated using sampled system parameters and initial states randomly.
 The model is trained in a supervised fashion to predict the quantum state and dissipation parameters at each measurement time step, with the simulation output acting as the ground-truth.
 This training setting allows the network to learn a mapping from measurement data and initial conditions to the full underlying system evolution.
 In this way, one can take the time-series data as a series of continuous weak measurements made across various times $[0, \ t_N ]$ on the statistical ensemble, which is prepared in an initial quantum state.